jw120/fcc-simon/README.md

   + DONE Match to window size
   + DONE Re-draw on window resize
   + DONE Add central buttons
+  + DONE Rename drawNoteButton, and DRY

   + TODO De-pixelate switch label text?
-  + TODO Rename drawNoteButton, and DRY
+  + TODO Use brighter green?
+(Put boardColors into separate file)

 * Logic

   + DONE Extent click decoder to cope with all buttons
-  + Handlers to make all buttons light up
+  + DONE Handlers to make all buttons light up
     - DONE Notes on mouse down/up (put a "depressed" field into State)
     - DONE Swithches toggle on click
-    - Tidy switch re-rendering - border and text (make separate function to draw Button trim which does black ring and text)
+    - DOME Tidy switch re-rendering - border and text (make separate function to draw Button trim which does black ring and text)
   + Add sounds

 * Code